5eh/Degen-Hack/README.md

 ARTHUR LABS, an expansion of this project, focuses on rapidly creating two-sided Web2 marketplaces, reducing development time drastically.
 By integrating with ROSE, these marketplaces can seamlessly transition into the Web3 sphere, thereby increasing Web3 user volume significantly.

-## Ecosystem & Bounties
-1. Utilizing Tezos Eco, with potential use of Ligo or SmartPy.
-2. Targeting all available bounties within the Tezos Ecosystem.
-Plan
+## Plan
-3. Initialize repository, install dependencies.
-4. Develop initial form (excluding account creation).
-5. Integrate MongoDB.
-6. Develop the NFT Contract.
+1. Create repo, install deps
+2. Create form (Ignore account creation initially)
+3. Connect MongoDB
+4. Create NFT Contract
-7. Modify Contract to include Terms & Conditions for listings.
+5. Edit Contract to view T&C Page for each listing
-8. Implement MongoDB to URL converter.
+6. MongoDB to URL convertor
-9. Link URL to NFT contract.
+7. Connect URL to contract for NFT
-10. Perform NFT minting tests.
-11. Prepare the presentation.
-12. Plan for marketplace expansion.
+8. Test mint NFT
+9. Create presentation
+10. Marketplace expansion
-13. # WIN
+11. # WIN

 ## Presentation Outline (3 Minutes)
 1. Introduction to ROSE.
 2. Demonstration of code and MVP.